Taíno: Women

+Genocide and depopulation

-Early population estimates of Hispaniola, probably the most populous island inhabited by Taínos, range from 10,000 to 1,000,000 people.
+Early population estimates of Hispaniola, thought to have likely been the most populous island inhabited by Taínos, range from 10,000 to 1,000,000 people.
 The maximum estimates for Jamaica and Puerto Rico are 600,000 people.
 A 2020 genetic analysis estimated the population to be no more than a few tens of thousands of people.
 Spanish priest and defender of the Taíno, Bartolomé de las Casas (who had lived in Santo Domingo), wrote in his 1561 multi-volume History of the Indies:

 Researchers today doubt Las Casas' figures for the pre-contact levels of the Taíno population, considering them an exaggeration.
 For example, Karen Anderson Córdova estimates a maximum of 500,000 people inhabiting the island.
-They had no resistance to Old World diseases, notably smallpox.
-The encomienda system brought many Taíno to work in the fields and mines in exchange for Spanish protection, education, and a seasonal salary.
-Under the pretense of searching for gold and other materials, many Spaniards took advantage of the regions now under control of the anaborios and Spanish encomenderos to exploit the native population by seizing their land and wealth.
+The encomienda system forced many Taíno to work in the fields and mines in so-called exchange for Spanish protection, education, and a seasonal salary.
+Under the pretense of searching for gold and other materials, many Spaniards took advantage of the regions now under the control of the anaborios and Spanish encomenderos to exploit the Native population by seizing their land and wealth.
 Historian David Stannard characterizes the encomienda as a genocidal system that "had driven many millions of native peoples in Central and South America to early and agonizing deaths."
-It would take some time before the Taíno revolted against their oppressors — both Indian and Spanish alike — and many military campaigns before Emperor Charles V eradicated the encomienda system as a form of slavery.
+It would take some time before the Taíno revolted against their oppressors—both Native and Spanish alike—and many military campaigns before Emperor Charles V eradicated the encomienda system as a form of enslavement.

-Disease obviously played a significant role in the destruction of the indigenous population, but forced labor was also one of the chief reasons behind the depopulation of the Taíno.
+Disease played a significant role in the destruction of the Indigenous population, but forced labor was also one of the chief reasons behind the depopulation of the Taíno.
 The first man to introduce this forced labor among the Taínos was the leader of the European colonization of Puerto Rico, Ponce de León.
-Such forced labor eventually led to the Taíno rebellions, in which the Spaniards responded with violent military expeditions known as cabalgadas.
-The purpose of the military expeditions was to capture the indigenous people.
+Such forced labor eventually led to the Taíno rebellions, to which the Spaniards responded with violent military expeditions known as cabalgadas.
+The purpose of the military expeditions was to capture the Indigenous people.
 This violence by the Spaniards was a reason why there was a decline in the Taíno population since it forced many of them to emigrate to other islands and the mainland.